 I/O and Audio

 On the I/O side, we’re only given a few options.
 You’ve got two HDMI ports, a Display port 1.2, and a headphone in.
 It’s nice that the monitor is also given a set of speakers, sadly, they perform rather poorly.
 Producing minuscule canned sounds.
-So, we recommend you plug-in your own set of speakers for a better audio experience.
+So, we recommend you plug-in your own set of speakers for better audio experience.
 However, we do appreciate that it has an out-of-the-box audio output.

-While it does not provide anything new to the table in terms of its design, it makes up for it with its durability.
+While it does not provide anything new to the table in terms of design, it does make up for it with durability.
 Gaming-wise, the monitor can handle ultra settings of modern video games as long as your system can keep up too.
 At 165Hz refresh rate, it can provide smooth gameplay even at lower graphics settings.
-Despite being an IPS monitor, which contributes greatly to its incredible color accuracy and sharpness, it’s able to maintain a very low response time of just 1ms.
+Despite being an IPS monitor, which contributes greatly to its incredible color accuracy and sharpness, its able to maintain a very low response time of just 1ms.
 Making the monitor a perfect match for content creation as well as fast-paced gaming.
 It may seem too much at Php 28, 370 (~$565.50) but what you’re trading in for aesthetics is a versatile and tough monitor that can truly game and provide enough tools even for the arts.